792x/EchoEscape/README.md

 ![alt text](https://i.imgur.com/lcMod3i.png)

-Logic gate minigame starts upon interaction.
-Using the cursor the player is required to turn the end node green by connecting the start nodes to it through logic gates.
+Logic gate minigame.
+Using the cursor the player is required to turn the end node green by connecting the start nodes to it with the use of logic gates.